kerimoyle/libcellml-tutorials/installation/build_from_source.rst

       └─ source
           └─ ( ... contains the files you cloned )

-2: Build and instal the library
+2: Build and install the library
 ===============================

 .. container:: dothis